-We have issued eight series of preferred shares, of which we have repurchased four and four remain outstanding, and three series of senior unsecured notes.
+We have issued eight series of preferred shares, of which we repurchased four and four remain outstanding, three series of senior unsecured notes, of which we repaid one and two remain outstanding, and one series of convertible senior notes.
 In the future, we may increase our capital resources by making debt or equity securities offerings, including senior or subordinated notes, additional series of preferred shares and common shares.
 We will be able to issue additional common shares or preferred shares without shareholder approval, unless shareholder approval is required by applicable law or the rules of any stock exchange or automated quotation system on which our securities may be listed or traded.
 Upon liquidation, holders of our debt securities and preferred shares and lenders with respect to other borrowings will receive a distribution of our available assets prior to the holders of our common shares.
 Additional equity offerings could significantly dilute the holdings of our existing shareholders or reduce the market price of our common shares, or both.
 Holders of our common shares are not entitled to preemptive rights or other protections against dilution.
-Preferred shares and debt, if issued, have a preference on liquidating distributions or a preference on dividend or interest payments that could limit our ability to make a distribution to the holders of our common shares.
+Preferred shares and debt have a preference on liquidating distributions or a preference on dividend or interest payments that could limit our ability to make a distribution to the holders of our common shares.
 Because our decision to issue securities will depend on market conditions and other factors beyond our control, we cannot predict or estimate the amount, timing or nature of our future offerings.
 Thus, our shareholders bear the risk of our future securities issuances reducing the market price of our common shares and diluting their interest.